gaolaowai/ElixirHTM/README.md

 ```

 ## Performance
-Startup for 10k columns takes about 30 seconds, and passing in SDRs, letting all columns update and strengthen, currently takes around 32ms with a 7th gen i7, which launches 8 schedulers for the BEAM vm.
+Startup for 10k columns takes about 30 seconds, and passing in encodings, letting all columns update and strengthen, currently takes around 32ms with a 7th gen i7, which launches 8 schedulers for the BEAM vm.
 Adding bursting later for TM likely won't add much to this, though we're currently not weakening connections either.
 Planning to enable that to happen with a 10% chance each turn, rather than each turn.

 Looking forward to testing it on a threadripper with its 32 cores.